bryanbcook/PSBlogger/README.md

    >
    > - You may need to perform this command with an elevated command-prompt (Administrator) as this
    >   activity opens a temporary port listener for oauth callbacks.
-   >
-   > - You may be prompted that _Google hasn't verified the app yet_.
-Working on it.
-Click Continue for now.

 1. List your blogs